Newfoundland and Labrador · NL

 What rebates are available for heat pumps in Newfoundland and Labrador?

 Newfoundland and Labrador residents can stack up to $14,000 in combined federal and provincial rebates.
 The Canada Greener Homes Loan provides up to $40,000 interest-free for 10 years.
-Take Charge program + Oil-to-Heat-Pump stack — heavy oil-heating market like NS Provincial-specific programs are detailed on the quote request — your installer pre-fills the paperwork.
+Take Charge program + Oil-to-Heat-Pump stack — heavy oil-heating market like NS Our provincial rebate stacking guide covers exactly how the federal Loan, OHPAP, and Newfoundland and Labrador-specific programs combine in worked examples.
+Provincial-specific programs are also detailed on the quote request — your installer pre-fills the paperwork.

 Do heat pumps work in Newfoundland and Labrador's climate?